DanCA-3/ai-governance-grants-repo/README.md

 ## Attribution
 Contains information © Open Philanthropy, used under **CC BY-NC 4.0**.
-Edits, analysis, and visualizations © 2025 Your Name.
+Edits, analysis, and visualizations © 2025 Daniel Cruse.

 See **ATTRIBUTION.md** and **LICENSE-DATA** for details.